parsabe/Vectra/README.md

 <p>If you utilize this protocol, the VRAM orchestration logic, or the Deep Splat Excavation (DBSE) algorithm in your own academic research, please cite the associated Master's Thesis:</p>

 <pre><code>@mastersthesis{vectra2026,
-  author  = {Your Name},
+  author  = {Parsa Besharat},
-  title   = {Applied AI Security Frameworks and Mathematical Safeguards in Generative Spatial Computing}, school  = {TU Bergakademie Freiberg}, year    = {2026}
+  title   = {Vectra: The Quarantine Matrix, Constraining Neural Hallucinations in 3D Gaussian Environment}, school  = {TU Bergakademie Freiberg}, year    = {2026}
 }